-- 1. The students will be able to perform the item of Annamcharya keerthanam in the traditional dance style. - 2.
-The students will be able to perform the item of Swarajathi in the traditional dance style.

-3. The students will be able to recite the jathis and the solkattus of the items that they have learnt in this course and also the students would be able to sing the lyrics of the song of the items that they have learned.
+- 1. perform the item of Annamcharya keerthanam in the traditional dance style. - 2. perform the item of Swarajathi in the traditional dance style. - 3. recite the jathis and the solkattus of the items that they have learnt in this course and also the students would be able to sing the lyrics of the song of the items that they have learned.